TheLinuxGuy001/.dots/README.md

 All of these are free to use!
 I've uploaded them in a way where all files are where you need them to be when you clone.

 ## 🖥️ Wallpapers
-Huge thanks to @ linuxdotexe for these beautiful wallpapers!
+Huge thanks to [@linuxdotexe](https://github.com/linuxdotexe/ "@linuxdotexe on GitHub") for these beautiful wallpapers!

 [nordic-wallpapers](https://github.com/linuxdotexe/nordic-wallpapers "nordic-wallpapers on GitHub")

 ## 👨‍💻 Dependencies